makidoll/bitwarden-encrypt-notes/README.md

 **!!
 THIS IS NOT AN OFFICIAL BITWARDEN PRODUCT !!**

-I created this for my own benefit.
-Feel free to look through the code and use it yourself.
+I created this for myself.
+Feel free to look through the code and use it.

 I will not publish this on the Chrome extension store.